sleepyjaree/cdp/source/shared/groundRules.rst

 * If, for any reason, you need to be absent from class, let me know in advance.
 I don't need to know the reason, but I need to know about the duration of your absense.

-In-class assignments
+In-class assessments
 ++++++++++++++++++++

-In some of my courses, I conduct weekly in-class assessment instead of homework assignments.
-For in-class assignments, students will have 20-30 minutes to complete them at the end of class session.
+In some of my courses, I conduct weekly in-class assessments instead of homework assignments.
+For in-class assessments, students will have 20-30 minutes to complete them at the end of class session.
 For consistency, **in-class assignments will be held on the first day of the week the class meets.** There will be about 8 in-class assignments.
 Students will not be penalized for missing up to 2 of these assignments.